photoprism/photoprism/setup/pkg/linux/README.md

 Run `photoprism --help` in a terminal to get an [overview of the command flags and environment variables](https://docs.photoprism.app/getting-started/config-options/) available for configuration.
 Their current values can be displayed with the `photoprism config` command.

-Please keep in mind that any changes you make to the global [config options](https://docs.photoprism.app/getting-started/config-options/) require a restart to take effect.
+Please keep in mind that any changes to the global config options, either through the UI, config files, or by setting environment variables, require a restart to take effect.

 ### `defaults.yml`